Your Gateway to Food Safety Information

 Get the latest news, alerts, and tips on safely handling and storing food to prevent food poisoning.

-Clostridium perfringens (C. perfringens) is one of the most common causes of food poisoning in the United States.
+Clostridium perfringens bacteria are one of the most common causes of foodborne illness (food poisoning).

 Wash hands, utensils and surfaces often.
 Germs can spread and survive in many places.